 An investor purchases 100 shares of AXP Fund at $90 per share on August 20th.
 On October 1st, 100 more shares of AXP Fund are purchased at $76.
 The next day, the shares are sold for $73 per share.

-Before selling their shares at a loss, the investor purchased an additional 100 shares.
+Before selling at a loss, the investor purchased an additional 100 shares.
 On October 2nd, they sell the original 100 shares (assuming FIFO; see below additional information on FIFO) for a $17 loss ($73 sales proceeds vs. $90 cost basis).
-Additional shares were purchased the previous day, within the 30-day wash sale period.
-Therefore, the $17 loss is disallowed and added to the cost basis of the current position.
-The investor now reflects a $93 per share cost basis ($76 cost basis + $17 disallowed loss).
-If they sell these shares later, they can keep any realized loss as long as they do not repurchase the shares again within 30 days of the sale.
+Because additional shares were purchased the previous day (within the 30-day wash sale window), the $17 loss is disallowed and added to the cost basis of the current position.

 Sign up for free to take 2 quiz questions on this topic